CodeDebugMc/CodeDebugMc/README.md

 </p>

 ## 🧠 Fun Fact
-- I can spend hours debugging a missing semicolon — and love every second of it. 🔥
+- I once fixed a bug by accident.
+I still don't know how. 🤷‍♂️